Lemoncode/parcel-by-sample/04 bootstrap/README.md

 # Import bootstrap

-In this demo we will install and configure webpack to import the well known [Bootstrap](https://getbootstrap.com/) CSS library.
+In this demo we will install and configure parcel to import the well known [Bootstrap](https://getbootstrap.com/) CSS library.

 We will start from sample _03 SASS_.